dreamcatcher-tech/network/Inbox/2024-11-01 1059 can multiple branches share a single commit.md

 There can be multiple control branches per repo.

 Key is that we get given the hash of the whole process tree each time, which can be used as a reference to ensure repeatability.

+If this data structure had an easy way of knowing what actions needed to be executed, then we could batch them off for processing.
+The sharding should group things in the same branch together, so that caches benefit the most.

+The runners should detect when they're saturated and send a new action into the db for processing automatically ?
+Deno deploy seems to reuse isolates but not sure if this is in the same ram space.
+If we took control of that, we might still end up in the same ram space anyway, so seems best to let deno handle all the spin up.

+One queued message for each execution, with possibly batching if there are too many messages to queue at once.
+Then the guaranteed execution is a separate layer, outside of git, that is just a reliable execution with great scale parameters.
+Then we can test this item totally separately of anything gitlike, as this is just part of the environment interface.